 - When are you planning on making the move into your new home?

-Once you have established these preliminary boundaries, it would be beneficial to speak with me; together, we can determine the optimal loan amount and program best suited to your needs.
+Once you have established these preliminary boundaries, it would be beneficial to speak with me; together, we can determine the optimal mortgage amount and program best suited to your needs.